Southern Shelf Waters and Slope Edge of Palau

 Downloads

-Download the full account of the Southern Shelf Waters and Slope Edge of Palau IMMA using the Fact Sheet button below:
+Download the full account of the Southern Shelf Waters and Slope Edge of Palau using the Brochure button below:

-To make a request to download the GIS Layer (shapefile) for the Southern Shelf Waters and Slope Edge of Palau IMMA please complete the following Contact Form:
+To make a request to download the GIS Layer (shapefile and/or geojson) for the Southern Shelf Waters and Slope Edge of Palau please complete the following Contact Form:

 * Required fields